What Else Science Requires of Time

-Because of this relationship between spacetime and gravity, the equations of general relativity are much more complicated than are those of special relativity.
-General relativity assumes the equations of special relativity hold at least in all infinitesimal regions of spacetime.
+Because of the relationship between spacetime and gravity, the equations of general relativity are much more complicated than are those of special relativity.
+But general relativity assumes the equations of special relativity hold at least in all infinitesimal regions of spacetime.

 To give one example of the complexity just mentioned, the special theory clearly implies there is no time travel to events in one’s own past.
 Experts do not agree on whether the general theory has this same implication because the equations involving the phenomena are too complex to solve directly.
 Approximate solutions have to be used, yet still there is disagreement about time travel.

 Regarding curvature of time and of space, the presence of mass at a point implies intrinsic spacetime curvature at that point, but not all spacetime curvature implies the presence of mass.
-Empty spacetime containing no mass can still have curvature.
+Empty spacetime can still have curvature, according to relativity theory.
 This point has been interpreted by many philosophers as a good reason to reject Leibniz’s classical relationism.
 The point was first mentioned by Arthur Eddington.

 Two accurate, synchronized clocks do not stay synchronized if they undergo different gravitational forces.
-This is a second kind of time dilation.
+This is a second kind of time dilation, in addition to dilation due to speed.
 So, a correct clock’s time depends on the clock’s history of both speed and gravitational influence.
 Gravitational time dilation would be especially apparent if a clock were to approach a black hole.
 The rate of ticking of a clock approaching the black hole slows radically upon approach to the horizon of the hole as judged by the rate of a clock that remains safely back on Earth.
 This slowing is sometimes misleadingly described as time slowing down.
 After a clock falls through the event horizon, it can no longer report its values to Earth, and when it reaches the center of the hole not only does it stop ticking, but it also reaches the end of time, the end of its proper time.